Is HLN a co-op or tutorial? Do parents stay or drop-off?

 - Spring: “Funeral Games and Family Picnic” field day, including student recitations.

-- Spring–New for this year! an event to honor and commission our graduating seniors
+- Spring: Event to honor and commission our graduating seniors

 Throughout the year:

 - Parents are invited to our Parent/Teacher Book Club.
 This is a wonderful, low-pressure opportunity to read the foundational texts in the Memoria Press classical studies sequence with other adults.
 All levels of experience are welcome, especially newcomers to classical ed!

 - Families are encouraged to get together on their own outside HLN to build like-minded friendships

 - Parents of younger children often walk across 6th Street after pickup to chat and let the kids play at East Park

 HLN is curricular and focuses on students’ academic needs.
 Middle Tennessee provides an impressive wealth of extra-curricular activities for all who want to participate–fine arts and performing arts, sports, music, service, work, etc. In fact, your time, sanity, and finances are the only barriers to all there is to do locally!

 How are students placed in classes?
 Will my child be put into a “grade“?

 Because HLN is curriculum-centric, greater emphasis is placed on correct placement in the curriculum rather than with same-aged peers.
 There is a range of ages in most classes, especially in cumulative subjects like Latin, Composition, and Math.
 Note: Students in K-2 are placed in a grade.
 Placement is done by directors with consultation from parents about previous work in school or at home.